Actions Against Sexual Violence

 - Residence hall floor meetings the first few nights of school

 - Commuter meetings the first few nights of school

-- CARE information presented during all graduate and law student orientation programs
+- CARE information presented during some graduate and law student orientation programs

 - CARE information sessions presented by the Deans of Students for Orientation Leaders, Rose Hill and Lincoln Center Ambassadors student government and other groups